Lexus has built the ultimate drift machine.

 Last year, the Lexus RC F was transformed into a professional drift machine for the first time in the model's history.
 With its V8 engine sending a colossal 844 horsepower to the rear wheels, it was the most powerful Lexus RC F ever built.
 With Middle East Drift Champion Ahmad Daham behind the wheel, the 844-hp drift car put on a smoky show during its debut at the 2019 Goodwood Festival of Speed last year.

-Now, the drift star has teamed up with Al-Futtaim Lexus, the Lexus distributor in the United Arab Emirates, to develop an even more insane Lexus RC F drift car that will compete in championships around the world.
+Now, the drift star has teamed up with Al-Futtaim Lexus, the Lexus distributor in the United Arab Emirates, to develop a new, even more insane Lexus RC F drift car that will compete in championships around the world.

-The objectives when building the new Lexus RC F drift car were simple: add more power and reduce the weight.
-To increase the power, the supercharged V8 was replaced with a twin-turbo Toyota 2JZ straight-six engine.
+The objectives when building the new Lexus RC F drift car dubbed the 'Carbon Kevlar 2JZ RC F' were simple: add more power and reduce the weight.
+To increase the power, the RC F's stock 5.0-liter V8 was replaced with a twin-turbo Toyota 2JZ straight-six engine.

 Ahmad is used to working with the 2JZ, making it easier to tune and make quick adjustments at drifting events.
 Sending power to the rear wheels is a four-speed Samsonas sequential gearbox with a twin-plate Competition Clutch.
 Other key components include a Garrett GTX3584 turbocharger, GSC Power Division valvetrain and a triple-pump fuel system from Radium Engineering.
 A Titan Motorsport dry sump was also added to improve reliability along with a Nitrous Express 200 hp kit to help spool up the turbo and cool the intake charge.

-Thanks to these modifications, the power output has increased from 844 hp to a tire-destroying 1,200 hp and 1,079 lb-ft of torque.
+Thanks to these modifications, the power output has increased from 472 hp and 395 lb-ft of torque to a tire-destroying 1,200 hp and 1,079 lb-ft of torque.
 Lexus points out that this makes it around 260 percent more powerful than the standard Lexus RC F coupe.

 To reduce the car's weight, the new Lexus RC F drift car is constructed with ultra-light carbon-kevlar body panels, reducing the weight down to 2,755 pounds - more than 1,100 pounds less than the Lexus RC F production car.
 Other modifications include Wilwood brake calipers that reduce unsprung mass, three-way BC Racing coilovers, and Rays Engineering 57CR wheels wrapped in Toyo tires.
 The result is the "most powerful and advanced Lexus drift car on the planet."